soundpress/RulesOfNYC/docs/c06/index.rst

    (4) For work which will disturb 1,000 linear feet or more, or 1,000 square feet or more, of asbestos-containing materials, the fee shall be $1,200.

-(d) Modification of or deviation from the information provided in any notification submitted to the DEP under this section shall immediately be reported in writing directly to DEP if the change refers to the identity of the building owner or ACM removal contractor or the air monitoring firm; or the amount of ACM to be removed; or the dates of the project; or the specific project location.
-A notification may be modified no more than twice, however, a modification related to the extension or reinstatement of an asbestos abatement permit shall not count towards this total.
+(d) Modification of or deviation from the information provided in any notification submitted to the DEP under this section must immediately be reported to DEP using the ARTS E-File system if the change refers to the identity of the building owner or ACM removal contractor or the air monitoring firm; or the amount of ACM to be removed; or the dates of the project; or the specific project location.
+A notification may be modified no more than twice, but a modification related to the extension or reinstatement of an asbestos abatement permit shall not count towards this total.
 A modification is valid only if it is received by the DEP prior to the previously filed date of completion, except for start date changes which must be received by the original start date.
-Thereafter, a new notification submitted directly to the department will be required.
+If the modification is received after that date, a new notification submitted directly to the department will be required.
 Additional work, identified after the completion of the work indicated on the asbestos project notification and successful clearance air monitoring, shall require a new notification.
 A notification to DEP shall be valid for one year from the date of original filing.